John Maxwell (British Army officer)

 General Sir John Grenfell Maxwell, (11 July 1859 – 21 February 1929) was a British Army officer and colonial governor.
 He served in the Mahdist War in the Sudan, the Second Boer War, and in the First World War.
-As Commander-in-Chief, Ireland, he played a key part in the response to the 1916 Easter Rising, including overseeing the courts-martial after the rebellion.
+As Commander-in-Chief, Ireland, he was one of the commanders in the repression of the 1916 Easter Rising, including overseeing the courts-martial after the rebellion.
 Maxwell retired in 1922.

 Early life

 Maxwell was born in Aigburth, Liverpool, on 11 July 1859 to a family of Scottish Protestant heritage.
 He attended school at Cheltenham College, studied at the Royal Military College, Sandhurst, from 1878 and was commissioned into the 42nd foot (Royal Highlanders) in March 1879.

-Military career
+Early military career

 Maxwell served with the Black Watch in the Anglo-Egyptian War of 1882, taking part in the storming of the Egyptian fortifications at Tel-El-Kabir and rising to the rank of captain.
 He was first mentioned in despatches as an assistant provost-marshal and camp commandant during the Nile Expedition of 1884–1885.
 He played an active role with the Egyptian frontier forces in the Sudan, and won a Distinguished Service Order (DSO) in the engagement at Ginnis and was also present in the battle at Gemaizah in 1888.
 He was made brevet major in November 1889.

 During the reconquest of Sudan he led the 2nd Egyptian Brigade, and, promoted while on half-pay to major in September 1897, was present at the 1898 Battles of the Atbara and Omdurman, where he was among the first to enter the Khalifa's palace.
 In 1897 he was appointed Governor of Nubia and in 1898 was appointed Governor of Omdurman.
 For his services in Egypt, he received in early 1900 the 2nd class of the Order of the Medjidie from the Sultan Abdul Hamid II.